Linguistically Diverse Education

 Cumulative Portfolio of Performance Based Assessments (PBAS)

 The portfolio is required for the CDE endorsement, counts as the comprehensive exam for the master’s degree and permits you to document your development over the course of your program.
 Portfolios are reviewed by LDE faculty members.
+At least two faculty members must agree that the portfolio is acceptable in order to pass.
 The portfolio process is reviewed in every class as each of the PBAs is completed in the classes, helping students to update their portfolios throughout the program.
-For more portfolio guidelines, visit the website at www.ucdenver.edu/education/lde.
+For more portfolio guidelines, visit the Web site at www.ucdenver.edu/education/lde.